-- understand the PROS and CONS of each approach-its benefits, drawbacks, and trade-offs. - know the STRATEGIC FACTS and how they affect the way the group thinks about each option. - get beyond the initial positions people hold to their deeper motivations the things they consider to be the most valuable in everyday life. - weigh carefully the views of others and appreciate the impact various options would have on what others consider valuable. - WORK THROUGH the conflicting emotions that arise when various options pull and tug on what people consider valuable.
+- understand the pros and cons of each option-its benefits, drawbacks, and trade-offs. - know the strategic facts and how they affect the way the group thinks about each option. - get beyond the initial positions people hold to their deeper motivations the things they consider to be the most valuable in everyday life. - weigh carefully the views of others and appreciate the impact various options would have on what others consider valuable. - work through the conflicting emotions that arise when various options pull and tug on what people consider valuable.